faster-cpython/benchmarking-public/DEVELOPER.md

 - `system`: Operating system, as returned by `platform.system()`
 - `machine`: CPU architecture, as returned by `platform.machine()`
+- `fork`: the fork of CPython as requested to the benchmark job.
+- `ref`: the branch, tag or SHA specified to run as requested to the benchmark job.

 With this base, there are files with the following suffixes:

 - `.json`: The raw results from `pyperformance`.
 - `-vs-{base}.md`: A table comparing the results against the given base, as returned by `pyperf compare_to`.
 - `-vs-{base}.png`: A set of violin plots with the distribution of differences for each benchmark.
+- `-pystats.json`: The raw results from a pystats run.
+- `-pystats.md`: The results of a pystats run, summarized in human-readable form.

 ## Metadata